When can I enable the lifecycle management feature?

 The average number of times that a file system requests metadata per second within a specified period of time.

-What are the relationships between an access point policy and the system policies AliyunNASFullAccess and AliyunNASReadOnlyAccess?
+What is the relationship between access point policies and the system policies AliyunNASFullAccess and AliyunNASReadOnlyAccess?

 How do I resolve the issue where Java/Tomcat cannot access NAS SMB?

-By default, Windows services such as Tomcat are started using the Local System account.
-This account cannot access the NAS SMB network path that is mounted by the current user, which causes the application access to fail.
+By default, Windows services such as Tomcat start with the Local System account.
+This account cannot access the NAS SMB network path mounted by the current user, which causes the application access to fail.